jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

         return "Splat";
     }
 ```

+If I were making a modification to `doThis`, I think I would have more confidence in updating this refactored version than the original version listed previously.

 Adding tests and refactoring legacy code align with these two practices:
 * __The Method Use Rule__ - This rule helps you figure out which legacy code requires test coverage. [_Before you use a method in a legacy system, check to see if there are tests for it.
 If there aren’t, write them._](https://www.linkedin.com/pulse/software-engineering-great-quotes-maximiliano-contieri/) - Michael Feathers